 As we mark the one-hundredth anniversary of “The Great War,” I’ve been accumulating links to articles that can serve as a mini classroom for learning about the conflict we now call World War I.

-First up, a website dedicated to the anniversary of the war:
+Second, a website dedicated to the anniversary of the war:

-Second, links to two sets of photos:
+Third, links to two sets of photos:

 Then an interesting post about the cultural impacts of the war: “The Wall Street Journal has selected 100 legacies from World War I that continue to shape our lives today.”

 Next up, “A multimedia history of world war one”: FirstWorldWar.com